 CAMPAIGN WIN Bereavement benefits and cohabiting couples

-From 9 February 2023, families will be able claim bereavement benefits if the parents were living together but not married when one of them died.
+From 9 February 2023, families have been able claim bereavement benefits if the parents were living together but not married when one of them died.
 Previously they were denied these benefits: we have been campaigning against this injustice for the last decade.

 The courts have ruled that denying Bereavement Support Payment (and its predecessor Widowed Parent's Allowance) to cohabiting families is incompatible with parents and children's human rights.
 After a long delay, the Government has now extended the eligibility criteria.
 Read more about the background and what this means for parents here.